Category access inherited to sub-categories

 D360 Product Management

-Hi Kasper, Thanks for sharing the feedback.
+Hi Yellow ochre Falcon, Thanks for sharing the feedback.

 This has been prioritized in our roadmap.
 We will keep you updated on the estimated timeline.